Besh Ba Gowah Archeological Park

 Our Ethno-Botanical Garden illustrates plants, which were used by the Salado in their daily lives for food, fiber, construction materials and dyes.
 As you walk through you can try using tools and grind corn as was done eight centuries ago.

 The message is the “Spirit” still dwells in the pueblos.
 During this experience you can learn more about how the ancient Salado civilization survived here nearly 800 years ago, there are informative interpretive signs throughout the maze-like village.
-Climb the ladders to allow a full view of the park from the second story pueblo.

 The Botanical Garden located below the Besh Ba Gowah grounds, is home to plants from the desert environment and provides a picnic area to visitors and citizens in the area.
 Some of these plants were generously donated out of local citizens yards & gardens.
 We will accept unwanted plants from homeowners for this garden.